acsah1/plant_disease_predictor/README.md

-# plant_disease_predictor
-When we upload a plant disease image, the model detects the plant disease and recommends treatment for it.
+When we upload an image of a plant disease, the model detects the disease and recommends a treatment